 Aromatherapy.
-The use of certain essential oils, such as clary sage, geranium, jasmine, and lavender, especially when combined with skilled massage and/or acupressure, may be helpful in encouraging labour.
-Essential oils are different than synthetic/fragrance oils, and can cause harm when used incorrectly.
+The use of certain essential oils, such as clary sage, geranium, jasmine, and lavender, especially when combined with skilled massage, acupressure, or reflexology may be helpful in encouraging labour.
+Essential oils are different than synthetic/fragrance oils, and both can cause harm when used incorrectly.
 Essential oils should NOT be used internally.
 Please consult with a professional herbalist &/or aromatherapist to see if aromatherapy is an appropriate choice for you.
-You can learn more here about the use of aromatherapy in labour here:
+You can learn more here about the use of aromatherapy in labour here.

 - Acupressure/Acupuncture.
 Acupressure and acupuncture may or may not cause a woman to go into labour, but some studies have shown that even when they do not cause labour to start, they can allow a woman's cervix to be more favorable for other induction methods.
 Acupressure can be done yourself or with the help of a supportive partner.
 Acupuncture requires professional assistance and you can learn more here.

 Chiropractic Care.
 Having an adjustment by a chiropractor skilled in working with pregnant women may be helpful.
 If you do not already see a Chiropractor, talk with your local midwives and doulas to see who they recommend.
 This can be especially beneficial if baby is not optimally positioned for birth.